Why Hormones Matter for Sleep in Peri-Menopause and Menopause

 The same foundational principles apply.
 Stabilising circadian rhythm, supporting metabolic health, reducing evening stress and maintaining spinal alignment all support deeper sleep.

-• Circadian rhythm and blood sugar stability
+• maintaining circadian rhythm and stable blood sugar patterns